We can all do with more time and money. This is especially the case for small business owners where every little helps.

 33. Use college students.
 College students are very capable and want experience in your field.
 You can visit your local college and give students a chance to be part of a business by hiring them as interns.

 34. Hire when you need it.
 Instead of hiring full-time employees who may not be doing anything while business is slow, use temporary employees.
-You can use temp agencies to find hourly employees.
+You can use temp agencies to find hourly employees, and make sure to use this interview preparation checklist to find the best candidates.

 35. Keep an eye on your spending.
 You need to know how much money you spend every day, week and month.
 If you don't monitor your spending, you could be piling up bills that you don't know about.